|

 pheasant, flying squirrel, raccoon and opossum.
 In 1979, two bald

-introduced me to a person who was to become a pivotal person in my
+Anne introduced me to an artist who was to become a pivotal person in my

-desire in becoming an artist.
+desire in becoming a serious artist.
 His name was Edmund Sullivan.
 Through Anne

 I had the good fortune of going to his home/studio in Bronxville.
-I was
+I must

 not prepared for what I was to see.
 Huge paintings of Ireland, some